 Getting Back to Playa del Carmen from Cozumel

-Once you’re done with your Cozumel day trip from Playa del Carmen, you can head back to the ferry terminal to catch the return ferry.
+Once you’re done with your Cozumel day trip from Playa del Carmen, you can head back to the ferry terminal to catch the return ferry and reverse the process.

 If you’re heading from Cozumel to Playa del Carmen towards the end of the day you might be able to view the sunset over Playa del Carmen, which makes the trip all the more special!